Stage One: Review Your Setup

 - Zoom requires a paid account to exceed 40 mins.

 - Screencastify: Another strong screencasting software.
 Requires a paid account to exceed five mins.
-There is not a free pro version for educators available at this time.

 If you need any help or advice regarding screencasting, please contact us: email@example.com